Pascal Richard

-Pascal Richard (born 16 March 1964) is a French-speaking Swiss former racing cyclist.
+Pascal Richard (born 16 March 1964) is a Swiss former racing cyclist.
 He is most notable as a former King of the Mountains winner at the Giro d'Italia and Olympic Games gold medalist.
 He won the Swiss National Road Race championship in 1989 and 1993.

 Biography

 Richard was born in Vevey.
 At the start of his career, he was a successful cyclo-cross cyclist, becoming world champion in this discipline in 1988.
 Later on, he switched to road-cycling, and showed a considerable talent for climbing.
 He won the classics Giro di Lombardia in 1993 and Liège–Bastogne–Liège in 1996.
-In 1996 he also gained Olympic gold after winning a sprint in a successful three-man breakaway in the men's road race.
+In 1996, he also gained Olympic gold after winning a sprint in a successful three-man breakaway in the men's road race.

 He won the "King of the Mountains" jersey in the 1994 Giro d'Italia and Stage 12 of the 1996 Tour de France; he captured the overall titles in the 1994 Tour de Suisse and the 1993 and 1994 Tour de Romandie.